Kaillr/osu-skins/skins-for-others.md

-# OSU!
+# osu!
 Skins by Kailler

 This is a collection of osu! skins that I have created (or contributed to) for others to download and use.